New York’s redistricting tests Democratic opposition to gerrymandering

 Eric Holder, who was attorney general in the Obama administration and now heads an organization that has sued to prevent gerrymandering, argued that Democrats in New York won’t need to gerrymander to pick up seats.

 “I am against partisan and racial gerrymandering and by saying that I don’t think I’m being weak to the interests of my party.
-I think Democrats, progressives will do just fine if the system is fair, we’ll have the advantage we deserve,” he told reporters on a call.
+I think Democrats, progressives will do just fine if the system is fair, we’ll have the advantage we deserve,” he told reporters on a call Friday.
 “If you look at New York, if you look at the population shifts in New York, New York is even more urban than it was, there are much fewer rural votes, you would expect a decrease of Republican seats.
 That’s not a function of gerrymandering, that is a function of the number of people there, their partisan proclivities, as opposed to what you are going to see in Ohio, Texas, Georgia, regardless of what voters want.”

 During the last redistricting in 2011, Democrats held the state Assembly, but Republicans had the majority in the state Senate.
 They failed to agree on a congressional map, and a federal court was forced to step in and draw the lines.